w3c-ccg/security-vocab/.github/ISSUE_TEMPLATE/missing_documentation.md

 ---
 name: "🐛 Missing Documentation"
 about: "No human readable documentation for a jsonld property could be found."
-title: ""
+title: "Missing documentation for [PROPERTY_NAME]"
-labels: "i: bug, i: help wanted"
+labels: "bug, help wanted"
 ---

 ## Missing Documentation